Silverbullet069/til/d2/d2-cheatsheet.md

 c: I still maintain the point that designing a monolithic kernel in 1991 is a

+# NOTE: arrowhead can only be tweaked in connection
 a -> b: To err is human, to moo bovine {
   source-arrowhead: 1
   target-arrowhead: * {